 6. Clean Your Windows

 In spring, you won’t have to contend with snow settling on your windows.
-It’s the perfect time to clean them, even with just a piece of wet cloth.
-It may take you quite some time to attend to all the windows, but you’ll reap maximum benefits in the form of reduced energy bills because clean windows will reduce the strain on your HVAC system.
+With the weather growing milder, it’s the perfect time to clean them, replacing the grime with cleanliness even with just a piece of wet cloth.
+It may take you quite some time and effort to attend to all the windows, but investing this time will save you money in the long run, as clean windows will reduce the strain on your HVAC system.

 7. Install an Air Purifier

 When shopping for an air purifier, keep some considerations in mind.
-Whichever suits your fancy, ensure it has the ability to capture and kill pathogens.
+Ensure it has the capability to capture and eliminate pathogens, creating a healthier airflow in your home.
 You have every right to clean, safe air for breathing.

 8. Schedule an Air Conditioning Tune-Up

-A professional and reliable HVAC company, such as The Cooling Company, will also go the extra mile to check the electrical and mechanical components of your HVAC system in your Las Vegas home and conduct any repairs that may be necessary.
+A professional and reliable HVAC company, such as The Cooling Company, will also go the extra mile to check the electrical and mechanical components of your HVAC system in your Las Vegas home, conduct any necessary repairs, or replace faulty parts, saving you money in the long-run.

 9. Clear the Area Around the Air Conditioner

-Ensuring that this area is clear gives the air conditioner enough breathing space.
+Ensuring that this area is clear gives the air conditioner enough breathing space to maintain optimal airflow.
 Remember this unit needs lots of free air for efficient functioning.
-If anything blocks free movement of air to and from this equipment, it may overheat and break down.
+If anything obstructs free movement of air to and from this equipment, it may overheat and break down.

-Clearing the area is also an important preparation exercise for summer.
-The heat in the summer months requires your air conditioning unit to be in top shape; otherwise, you may be in for uncomfortable summer months.
+Keeping the vicinity of your unit clear is also an excellent preparation exercise for summer.
+The hotter weather in the summer months requires your air conditioning unit to be in top shape; otherwise, you may be in for uncomfortable summer months.

 10. Inspect the Air Conditioner Drain Line